 Mastering key legal concepts and applying the latest techniques in psychodiagnostics has become essential for forensic psychology professionals, whose role is increasingly valued in the judicial field, especially in cases of child, family and gender violence.
 In this scenario, the professional must be aware of regulatory changes and the diagnostic tests currently used to obtain the most accurate conclusions.
-This program provides students with the up-to-date knowledge they are looking for in terms of the assessment of expert psychodiagnosis, expertise or the latest techniques in coaching and mediation.
-All this, taught by a highly qualified teaching team with experience in the sector, who have developed exhaustive and attractive content specifically for this purpose, thanks to the use of the latest technology applied to teaching.
+This program provides students with the update they are looking for in terms of the assessment of expert psychodiagnosis, expertise or the latest techniques in coaching and mediation.
+All this, through a highly qualified teaching team, with experience in the sector and that has developed for this purpose a comprehensive and attractive content thanks to the use of new technologies applied to teaching.